 A Shift4Me is not for sale.
 You have to order the parts and build it yourself.
 Normally, the cost of parts should be around 150 euros/USD.
 Prices can vary on where you're located - especially the availability of 3D-print services.

-No. All that has to be modified on your bike is the flow of the derailleur cable.
-In the worst case scenario (if your build fials and want to return your bike to normal) you'll just have to de-install the Shift4Me and re-install your regular derailleur cable
+No. All that has to be modified on your bike is the flow of the gear cable.
+In the worst case scenario (if your build fials and want to return your bike to normal) you'll just have to de-install the Shift4Me and re-install your original cable

-In the original build and with most bikes I've tried it on, the battery will last about 8 hours.
+In the original build and with most bikes I've tried it on, the battery will last a minimum of 10 hours.
 If you run out of battery power while you're on the road, the servo will no longer be able to pull the cable.
 That means you'll be stuck in the gear you're in (probably the "loose cable" gear) until you get home.
 With most hubgears, that will be the lightest running gear.
 With all derailleur gears, it will be the heaviest gear.

 Yes, there are several parameters that can be set to fit your needs, cycling style and type of bicycle.
 They can be set by connecting the Shift4Me via usb to a computer running the Arduino software.